Ebola Virus Disease

 To confirm the presence of the virus, your doctor may order blood tests.
 These tests will help identify the virus itself and antibodies to the virus.
 Antibodies are signs that your body has identified and is fighting the virus.

 There is no cure.
 You will be isolated to prevent the spread of the disease.

 Treatment is focused on supporting you while your body fights the infection.
 Treatment may include:

 - Oxygen and blood pressure support

 - Treatment for any complicating infections

-To help reduce your chance of getting Ebola hemorrhagic fever, take the following steps:
+To help reduce your chance of getting Ebola virus disease, take the following steps:

 - Avoid traveling to an area that is experiencing an outbreak.

 - If you are a health care worker, wear protective clothing and follow prevention protocols.
 This includes masks, gloves, gowns, and goggles.